Preocts/darko_java_help/multimc_launcher.md

 # Using OpenJDK with MultiMC

-This was written for JDK 11 (LTS).
-The choice was made because JDK 11 (LTS) is the newest long-term support version that worked for me.
-You are welcome to try any version you want to, the instructions are the same.
+This was written for JDK 14.

 ---